Henry Nicollon des Abbayes

 Henry Robert Nicollon des Abbayes (15 July 1898 – 21 May 1974) was a French botanist and lichenologist.
-He was the chair of the Botanical Department of the University of Rennes and an expert on the flora of Great Britain.
+He was the chair of the Botanical Department of the University of Rennes and an expert on plants of Brittany and the flora of Great Britain.

+H.R.N. des Abbayes was editor of four exsiccata series distributing lichen reference specimens among herbaria.
+In 1929 he started the first of these works devoted to lichens of Armorica with the title Lichenes Armoricani spectabiles exsiccati.
+Abbayes traveled around Madagascar and Réunion in the year 1956 collecting lichens and distibuting specimens in the exsiccata Lichenes Madagascarienses et Borbonici exsiccati.